kailash-manasarovar/statement/docs/timeline/2024/september.md

 - I took it to mean Mary was extending my father an invitation to bathe, to cleanse, to redeem himself.
 - He did not accept.
 - I made sure to remind him the invitation is always open; that doing the right thing is always an option.
-- I told Sandra about Mary's invitation to my dad.
+- I told Sandra Diaz about Mary's invitation to my dad.
 She was unusually reticent.
 I guess she knew too.

 ## In Cauterets